List of songs recorded by AJR

 American indie pop band AJR has written or co-written every song in their discography, except various covers and two featured songs.
 The trio was formed by the brothers—Ryan Met (keyboard, ukulele, vocals), Jack Met (guitar, sampler, lead vocals), and Adam Met (bass guitar, backing vocals)—in Chelsea, Manhattan.
-All members are equally credited as songwriters on each track, although various songs have sole authorship claimed by different members.
+Jack and Ryan are equally credited as songwriters on each track, although each have claimed individual authorship for various songs.
 Their musical style has remained consistent with pop music over the years, additionally incorporating elements of electropop, electronic dance music, and hip-hop.
-AJR has published 110 songs and 32 alternate versions, with additional songs and demos remaining unreleased.
+AJR has published 111 songs and 32 alternate versions, with additional songs and demos remaining unreleased.